Riemannian optimization for non-centered mixture of scaled Gaussian distributions: Numerical experiments

 We begin with the minimization of the regularized NLL~\eqref{eq:min_NLLReg}. $n=150$ data $\bx_i \in \R^{10}$ are drawn from a NC-MSG, \emph{i.e.} $\bx_i \sim \N(\bMu, \tau_i \bSigma)$.
-The parameter $\theta = (\bMu, \bSigma, \bt)$ of this distribution is generated as explained in the introduction of this subsection~\ref{sec:num_exp:simu} with $\nu=1$.
+The parameter $\theta = (\bMu, \bSigma, \bt)$ of this distribution is generated as explained in the introduction of this subsection with $\nu=1$.
 Different parameters $\beta$ in~\eqref{eq:min_NLLReg} are considered: $\beta \in \{0, 10^{-5}, 10^{-3}\}$.
 The chosen regularization is the L2 penalty from Table~\ref{table:regularizations}.
 When $\beta = 0$ the NLL is the plain one, \emph{i.e.} it is not regularized.
 We point out that, in this setup, the optimization goes well although the existence of a solution to this problem is not proven.
 When $\beta > 0$ a solution to the minimization problem exists from Proposition~\ref{prop:existence_MLE}.
 The minimization is performed with three different algorithms. \begin{itemize} \item The plain conjugate gradient presented in~\cite{CBBRGO21}.
 It is a Riemannian conjugate gradient descent that uses a sum of three independent Riemannian metrics associated with the three parameters $\bMu$, $\bSigma$, and $\bt$.
 Thus, the corresponding Riemannian geometry is easier to derive but is not linked to the NC-MSG. \item The plain steepest descent.
-It is similar to the plain conjugate gradient but only uses the gradient as a direction of descent (and not a linear combination with the direction of descent of the previous step). \item The Algorithm~\ref{algo:steepest_IG} that leverages the information geometry of the NC-MSG presented in Section~\ref{sec:IG_compound_Gaussian}. \end{itemize} The results of this experiment are presented in Figure~\ref{fig:num_exp:speed_NLL}.
-We observe that the Algorithm~\ref{algo:steepest_IG} is much faster than the two others regardless of the $\beta$ parameter.
+It is similar to the plain conjugate gradient.
+Still, it only uses the gradient as a direction of descent (and not a linear combination with the direction of descent of the previous step). \item The Algorithm~\ref{algo:steepest_IG} that leverages the information geometry of the NC-MSG presented in Section~\ref{sec:IG_compound_Gaussian}. \end{itemize} The results of this experiment are presented in Figures~\ref{fig:num_exp:speed_NLL_iterations} and~\ref{fig:num_exp:speed_NLL_time} in terms of iterations and computation time respectively.
+We observe that Algorithm~\ref{algo:steepest_IG} is much faster than the two others regardless of the $\beta$ parameter.
 Indeed, in the case $\beta \in \{0, 10^{-5}\}$, the Algorithm~\ref{algo:steepest_IG} is at least $100$ times faster than the plain steepest descent and $10$ times faster than the plain conjugate gradient.
-In the case $\beta = 10^{-3}$, the Algorithm~\ref{algo:steepest_IG} is at least $20$ times faster than the plain steepest descent and $3$ times faster than the plain conjugate gradient.
+In the case of $\beta = 10^{-3}$, Algorithm~\ref{algo:steepest_IG} is at least $20$ times faster than the plain steepest descent and $3$ times faster than the plain conjugate gradient.
+Furthermore, we observe these results are valid either in the number of iterations or in computation time.
+Indeed, the three considered algorithms have iterations with similar computational costs in $\mathcal{O}(np^2 + p^3)$.
+Thus, a reduction in the number of iterations results in a reduction in computation time.